-Ancient author: Herodotos of Halikarnassos, The Histories, or The Inquiries (link to Greek text and translation)
+Ancient author: Herodotos of Halikarnassos, The Histories, or The Inquiries, portions of 2, 4, 5, and 7 (link to Greek text and translation)

 Book 2 [on Egypt]